 Do you shop when you’re emotional?
 If I had a bad day at work, I used to go shopping and get some “retail therapy”.
 If I was happy, I would go shopping and “treat myself” to something nice.
 Emotional shopping is very common.

 When you understand your spending triggers and which kind of shopper you are, this can help you avoid impulse buys because you’ll know how to better manage your triggers.
-I have a very detailed chapter in my e-book, Freedom From Shopping, which helps you learn how to identify, understand, and manage your shopping triggers.
+I have a very detailed chapter in my e-book, The Intentional Spender, which helps you learn how to identify, understand, and manage your shopping triggers.

 10. Clean and declutter